 In order to receive federal funding, states agree to complete several tasks, including semi-annual and annual reports, maintaining an updated NPS Management Program document, a NPS assessment report (which can be included in a state's Integrated Report), and maintaining project updates in the Grants Reporting and Tracking System.
 These tasks help set the goals for the program and help EPA evaluate a program which is largely implemented by States and their partners.
-The Oklahoma processes, goals, activities, and milestones associated with these efforts are covered in the Planning section of the document, which begins on page 36.
-Of these required efforts, the updated NPS Management Program is one of the most critical as it sets the stage for what the program can and will do.
+The Oklahoma processes, goals, activities, and milestones associated with these efforts are covered in the Planning section of the document (3.
+Component II: Nonpoint Source Program Planning).
+Of these required efforts, the updated NPS Management Program is one of the most critical as it sets the stage for what the program can and will accomplish.
 In other words, if an action isn't identified in the NPS Management Program, then it can't be funded with EPA Section 319 monies.
-The Implementation section, beginning on page 57, highlights the types of practices used by the program to address NPS impairments, and well as the process used to select them, which is also addressed in the Local Watershed Group portion of the Planning section on page 40.
+The Implementation section (5.
+Component IV: Implementation to Address Nonpoint Source Impacts), highlights the types of practices used by the program to address NPS impairments, and well as the process used to select them, which is also addressed in the Local Watershed Group portion of the Planning section (3.3 Local Watershed Working Groups).
 The key programs used to achieve implementation are also discussed in the Implementation section of the document, although further references can be found throughout the document.
 Milestones, goals, and objectives related to implementation at the earliest practical date are also highlighted in the implementation section, although some detail is also included in Table 1.
-Sources of funding are discussed in the Program Financial Management Section beginning on page 88, in Appendix A and throughout the document.
+Sources of funding are discussed in the Program Financial Management section (9.
+Program and Financial Management), in APPENDIX A: Funding and throughout the document.
 Program coordination and federal programs are discussed throughout the document and in the section on Roles, Responsibilities, and Oversight.
-The process of evaluating program success is discussed in the Assessment Section, the Process to Update and Evaluate the Management Program section on page 90, and throughout the rest of the document.
-Finally, applicability to baseline requirements established by other state and federal laws is discussed in the State and Federal Consistency Section on page 69, and throughout the document.
+The process of evaluating program success is discussed in the Assessment section (2.
+Component I: Assessment of NPS Pollution), the Process to Update and Evaluate the Management Program section (10.
+Process to Evaluate and Update the Management Program Plan), and throughout the remainder of the document.
+Finally, applicability to baseline requirements established by other state and federal laws is discussed in the State and Federal Consistency section (6.
+State and Federal